Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 ![get_client_url](https://learn.microsoft.com/azure/azure-web-pubsub/media/howto-websocket-connect/generate-client-url.png)

-As shown in the diagram, the client will be granted the permission of sending message to the specific group and joining the specific group.
+As shown in the diagram, the client will be granted permission of sending messages to the specific group and joining the specific group.
 Learn more about client permission, see [permissions](https://learn.microsoft.com/azure/azure-web-pubsub/reference-json-reliable-webpubsub-subprotocol#permissions)

 ```C# Snippet:WebPubSubClient_Construct
 var client = new WebPubSubClient(new Uri("<client-access-uri>"));